6102project003/addrop-system/README.md

-This is a assignment from students at Hang Seng University in Hong Kong.
+This is a assignment from students at The Hang Seng University of Hong Kong.
 The assignment has been submitted, please do not plagiarize.

 # Add/Drop System